Reluctance motor: Synchronous reluctance

-Synchronous reluctance motors have an equal number of stator and rotor poles.
-The projections on the rotor are arranged to introduce internal flux “barriers“, holes that direct the magnetic flux along the so-called direct axis.
+Synchronous reluctance motors (SynRM) have an equal number of stator and rotor poles.
+The projections on the rotor are arranged to introduce internal flux "barriers", holes that direct the magnetic flux along the so-called direct axis.
 The number of poles must be even, typically 4 or 6.

 The rotor operates at synchronous speeds without current-conducting parts.
-Rotor losses are minimal compared to those of an induction motor, however it doesn't normally have a lot of torque.
+Rotor losses are minimal compared to those of an induction motor, however it normally has less torque.

 Once started at synchronous speed, the motor can operate with sinusoidal voltage.
 Speed control requires a variable-frequency drive.

+High-powered SynRMs typically require rare-earth elements such as neodymium and dysprosium.
+However, a 2023 study reported the use of a dual-phase magnetic laminate to replace them.
+Magnetizing such a material creates highly magnetized regions, serving as the rotor poles, while leaving other regions non-magnetic (nonpermeable).
+In one experiment using high-temperature nitriding to increase strength, a dual-phase rotor output 23 kW at 14,000 RPM with a power density of 1.4 kW and 94% peak efficiency, while a comparable conventional rotor produced 3.7 kW.
+The use of nonpermeable posts and bridges allows them to be larger and stronger, reducing interfence between the flux lines of the rotor and the stator.
+One limitation is that magnetization is limited to 1.5 T, compared to conventional motors 2 T.